How to Tune Back into the Markets after Time Away from Trading

 What are the exact steps you should take when trying to catch up on the news?

+- This is an optional one but highly recommended.
 If you have traders around you that trade in the same way it would be a good idea to chat them up to see what the main things that they have been focussing on while you were away from trading.
+You might get some good insights into the trading environment.